KleinZxA/ESP32-S3-Custom/README.md

 # ESP32-S3-Custom
-A Custom ESP32-S3 Dev Board\n
+A Custom ESP32-S3 Dev Board

 Note: This is my first time Designing a PCB, I just learned from YT Tutorials and Guides.
 So some things might be wrong feel free to edit it to your liking in KiCad =)

 ## PCB View